 Where is Ladonia?

-Ladonia is situated on the very southern edge of the Scandinavian Peninsula, near the Swedish towns of Mölle and Arild.
-The map coordinates of Ladonia are 56° 17′ 16″ N, 12° 32′ 22″ E .
+Ladonia is situated on the very southern edge of the Scandinavian Peninsula, somewhat between the Swedish towns of Mölle and Arild.
+The map coordinates of Ladonia are 56° 17′ 16″ N, 12° 32′ 22″ E. On many Google Maps, Ladonia is marked simply as “Nimis”.

 Every year, despite the sometimes treacherous hike, tens of thousands of tourists and pilgrims make the journey through the woods and down the steep hillside into Ladonia from the Swedish side (land).
 The only other way to come to Ladonia is by boat (sea).
 In Arild, there is a man that will take people to Ladonia by boat, but only in the VERY best weather.
 If the seas are even slightly choppy, the boat cannot get close enough to the shore.